Marthinus van Schalkwyk: Environmental Affairs and Tourism work

 On 29 April 2004 Van Schalkwyk was appointed by President Thabo Mbeki as Minister of Environmental Affairs and Tourism for South Africa.
 He held the position until May 2009, when a new Ministry of Water and Environmental Affairs was created and he became Minister of Tourism.

 Van Schalkwyk became President of the African Ministerial Conference on the Environment (AMCEN) in June 2008, when South Africa assumed the presidency of AMCEN at the beginning of its 12th Session.

 In March 2010, he was nominated by South African President Jacob Zuma to succeed Yvo de Boer as the Executive Secretary of the United Nations Framework Convention on Climate Change.
 The vote did not go his way and on 17 May 2010 de Boer was succeeded by Costa Rican diplomat Christiana Figueres who had been involved with the Center for Sustainable Development in the Americas since the early 1990s.

 In its annual review of ministerial performance for 2013 the Mail & Guardian gave van Schalkwyk a C grade, concluding that "With inadequate political credentials, Marthinus van Schalkwyk has justified his stay in Cabinet long after the demise of his New National Party by actually doing his work.
 Tourism figures have improved year by year and his department has consistently tried to innovate to attract more visitors ...
 Van Schalkwyk may not return after elections, but under him tourism has grown into a long-pants department."

 Ambassador

-Van Schalkwyk served as South Africa's ambassador to Greece (2015-2019).
-In April 2019, Marthinus van Schalkwyk transferred from Athens to Australia for the next four years as High Commissioner (Ambassador).
+Van Schalkwyk was South Africa's ambassador to Greece from 2015 to 2019.
+In April 2019, he transferred from Athens to Australia for the next four years as High Commissioner.